Homes in Wales still without power after Storm Arwen

 Thousands of people in Wales are still without electricity after Storm Arwen.

-Worst affected is along the Dee Valley, where some people have been without electricity for 30 hours.
+Worst affected is along the Dee Valley, where some people have been without electricity for more than 30 hours.

 Transport for Wales is running a "limited train service" with lines reopened following storm disruption.

-Western Power Distribution, which serves south, west and mid Wales, said 1,104 customers remained without power.
+Western Power Distribution, which serves south, west and mid Wales, said 1,087 customers remained without power at 13:00 GMT.

 Many of the worst affected areas for electricity are in parts of rural Carmarthenshire and near the Ceredigion coast.